-- 60 days for positions which require professional and technical qualification of a collegial or higher level. - 30 days for positions which require professional and technical qualifications of intermediate vocational level, professional secondary level, or for technical workers and skilled employees. - 6 working days at maximum for other employees.
+- 180 days for management positions. - 60 days for positions that require professional and technical qualifications of a collegial or higher level. - 30 days for jobs requiring professional and technical qualifications of intermediate vocational level, professional secondary level, or technical workers and skilled employees. - 6 working days at maximum for other employees.